 Here is where the American Airlines active duty military benefits come into play.
 I was moved to Main Cabin Extra on all three flights.
 I was given my choice of available seats at check in.
 During boarding, I boarded with Group 1, instead of Group 6.
 That gave me access to more than enough overhead bin space.
 During my layover in Boston, I ventured to the Admiral’s Club to pay for a day pass, but was granted entry for FREE (the price for a day pass was $59).

-Here are a list of the active duty military benefits (from my experience):
+Here is the list of the active duty military benefits (from my experience):

 - Complimentary checked bags (up to three for leisure travel)